nxjoshi/Mongo_Assets/CSFLE/Document.md

 1. **Clone the Repository:**
    - Clone the repository containing the Node.js application that will use CSFLE.
    - Navigate to the project directory.
+   - In this project you can observe that you have root folder as CSFLE which contains
+   -    Crypto-js , Server-node

+## Crypto-js

 2. **Install Dependencies:**
    ```bash